-- Support of you both intellectually and personally.
+- Be supportive of you both intellectually and personally;

-- A viable project with clear aims and objectives and an initial work plan.
+- Set up a viable project and ensure that you have a clear idea of aims and objectives and an initial work-plan;

-- Help in developing your skills in technical writing, oral presentations, problem definition, statistical data analysis, technical skills and critical literature reviews.
+- Help develop your skills in technical writing, oral presentations, problem definition, statistical data analysis and critical literature reviews.
 Alternatively, they will identify someone who will be able to help you improve in these areas (you could start with the courses offered by the Graduate School).

-- Provide adequate funds and/or facilities for your research project.
+- Provide adequate resources, funds and/or facilities, for your research project;

 - Read your thesis thoroughly and make constructive comments on both style and intellectual content.